scrapy/scrapy/docs/experimental/loaders.rst

 finally the ``last_update`` field is populated directly with a literal value (``today``) using a different method: :meth:`~ItemLoader.add_value`.

-Finally, when all data is collected, the :meth:`ItemLoader.populate_item` method is called which actually populates and returns the item populated with the data previously extracted and collected with the :meth:`~XPathItemLoader.add_xpath` and :meth:`~ItemLoader.add_value` calls.
+Finally, when all data is collected, the :meth:`ItemLoader.loader_item` method is called which actually populates and returns the item populated with the data previously extracted and collected with the :meth:`~XPathItemLoader.add_xpath` and :meth:`~ItemLoader.add_value` calls.